ncracker/dd_ansible/README.md

 This indicates Ansible began the execution of the playbook and completed it.
 Our datadog agent was successfully deployed.

 ## Final thoughts
+Our example node was running Ubuntu, but you can easily deploy to other distributions.
+The only changes you would need to make are in `./etc/ansible.cfg` and in `./playbooks/dd_agent.yml` where we've specified the user Ansible is to use and well as the package version (`1:5.12.3-1` for apt-based platforms, use a `5.12.3-1` format on yum-based platforms).
+See The Official Datadog Ansible role in the references below for more information.

 I hope you found the information and example useful.
 Please do not hesitate to reach out with comments or suggestions.
 Package dependencies can also be installed with `pip install -r requirements.txt`.